lijon/AudioShareSDK/README.md

     #import "AudioShareSDK.h"

+You also need to add the MobileCoreServices framework to your project.

 iOS 9 Support
 -------------
 Since iOS 9, apps must whitelist URL schemes to allow querying them with canOpenURL, which this SDK does.